mazzalab/fastqwiper/README.md

 # FastqWiper
-FastqWiper is a Python application that wipes wrong and uncompliant reads from FASTQ files.
-Complex workflows that join FAstqWiper with other existing tools are here to **recover** corrupted `fastq.gz` files, **drop** wrong lines and **remove** unpaired reads can be run through Snakemake and the preconfigured pipeline files here provided.
+`FastqWiper` is a Python application that wipes wrong and uncompliant reads from FASTQ files.

+Complex workflows that join `FastqWiper` with other existing tools to **recover** corrupted `fastq.gz` files, **drop** wrong lines and **remove** unpaired reads can be run through Snakemake and the preconfigured [pipeline files](https://github.com/mazzalab/fastqwiper/tree/main/pipeline) here provided.

 * Compatibility: Python <3.9
 * OS: Windows (excluding pipelines), Linux, Mac OS